Consensys/ethsigner/CONTRIBUTING.md

     * For doc changes, displaying the doc with [MkDocs] in a preview mode enables you to check the rendering as explained in the [MkDocs And Markdown Guide](MKDOCS-MARKDOWN-GUIDE.md#preview-the-documentation).
 1. **Push your changes** to your remote fork (usually labeled as `origin`).
-1. **Create a pull-request** (PR) on the Pantheon repository.
+1. **Create a pull-request** (PR) on the EthSigner repository.
 If the PR addresses an existing Jira issue, include the issue number in the PR title in square brackets (for example, `[PAN-2374]`).
 1. **Add labels** to identify the type of your PR. _For example, if your PR only changes documentation, add the "documentation" label.
 If it fixes a bug, add the "bug" label._